cos418atPrinceton/assignments_template/README.md

 <p>It is recommended to use the standard tools <tt>gofmt</tt> and <tt>go
 vet</tt>.
-You can also use the <a href="https://github.com/qiniu/checkstyle">Go Checkstyle</a> tool for advice to improve your code's style, if applicable.
-Additionally, though not part of the graded cheks, it would also be advisable to produce code that complies with <a href="https://github.com/golang/lint">Golint</a> where possible. </p>
+You can also use the <a href="https://github.com/qiniu/checkstyle">Go Checkstyle</a> tool for advice on how to improve your code's style.
+It would also be advisable to produce code that complies with <a href="https://github.com/golang/lint">Golint</a> where possible. </p>